bordonj/self-cultural-awareness-tracker/README.md

   - WIP on firebase version update!

 3 - 5: troubleshoot how to use the latest firebase/firestore to add to collection

+### Friday 09/24/21
+8 - 12: research more React - make sure I understand how to implement
+- components
+  - class, hooks, redux